michelleuu/michelleuu.github.io/README.md

 ## Website stucture and flow:

+Assignment 2: Personal Website

 - index.html is the main page of the sight introducing me, my education, experience, projects, and some featured works.
 - visualizations.html can be access in the main navigation and is a dedicated page for a collection of data visualizations built using SVG and JavaScript.
 - Contact information is found in the footer.

+Assignment 3: Vega-Lite

+- assignment 3 is located in videoGameVisualizations.html and the javascript code to generate the visualizations are in videoGames.js

 ## Technologies used: